Statistics/Data Analysis with SPSS: Descriptive Statistics

 Get marketable and highly sought after skills in this course that will increase your knowledge of data analytics, with a focus on descriptive statistics, an important tool for understanding trends in data and making important business decisions.

-Join the more than 2000 students and access the course content today!
+Enroll now to join the more than 2000 students and get instant access to all course content!

 Whether a student or professional in the field, learn the important basics of both descriptive statistics and IBM SPSS so that you can perform data analyses and start using descriptive statistics effectively.